nelasunitha/Fetch-Rewards-Assessment/Readme.md

-# Fetch-Rewards-Assessment
+# Hatchways-Backend-Assessment

 **About**

-This project is to provide API routes to
+This project is to fetch data from the given remote API with query parameters
-1) Add transaction route.
-2) Route to spend points.
-3) Route to return balance.